rezanikfal/Tutorials/VS-Code.md

 `Ctrl+K M`

 ## HTML/CSS:
-CSS Peek (for get the CSS popup in HTML and go to the class by Ctrl+Click)
+  1. Peek (for get the CSS popup in HTML and go to the class by Ctrl+Click)
+  2. Bracket Pair Colorizer 2 (for long methods with too many brackets)
+  3. Prettier - Code formatter
+  4. Material Icon Theme